lenard3/multiscreen_qtile/README.md

 > [!IMPORTANT]
 > This repo only includes the qtile config files and the extra presentation mode script.
 > No other files are provided.
 Maybe in the future.

+> [!WARNING]
+> Please try and understand whats happening in the config and the scripts that are provided in this repo.
+> You should not just copy paste the files and run it.